Record Night For Anderson At Insight

 The Irish pass defense crumbled in three consecutive season-ending losses, allowing 14 TD passes against Pittsburgh, Southern California and Oregon State.

-The Beavers had TD drives of only 26, 4 and 45 yards take their early lead, then went 90 yards in 12 plays midway in the second half after Notre Dame had cut the lead to 24-14.
+The Beavers had TD drives of only 26, 4 and 45 yards take their early lead, then went 90 yards in 12 plays midway through the second half after Notre Dame had cut the lead to 24-14.
 Anderson's 1-yard TD toss to Newton capped the long drive and it was 31-14 with 12:17 to play.

 Anderson's passes of 12 yards to George Gillett, 11 to Newton and 11 to Dan Haines had Oregon State up 21-0 with 7:49 left in the first half.
 But the Irish managed a 13-play, 84-yard drive, aided by a pass interference penalty against Brandon Browner.